strazhg/blockchain-lib/README.md

     example_wallet_1.totalBalance = 1000;

     while(true) {

-      if(example_coin.createTransaction(new Transaction(example_wallet_1.addressList[0], example_wallet_2.addressList[0], 100))) {
+      //create and check the signature of the transaction! if(example_coin.createTransaction(new Transaction(example_wallet_1.addressList[0], example_wallet_2.addressList[0], 100))) {

+        //update the balance of each wallet!
         example_wallet_1.updateBalance();
         example_wallet_2.updateBalance();

-        console.log("----------------\n\nLatest Block Pushed:\n\n" + JSON.stringify(example_coin.getLatestBlock()) + '\n\n----------------');
+        //output the block pushed to the blockchain in the console! console.log("----------------\n\nLatest Block Pushed:\n\n" + JSON.stringify(example_coin.getLatestBlock()) + '\n\n----------------');

       }